CHI2026 Workshop on Tools for Thought

 2. “Mini poster”:

-• Fill out the template.
+• Open the Miro board template.

 4. Personal statement: Prepare a max.
 150-word personal statement for the attending author(s).